jerheil/atom2islandora/README.md

    py atom2islandora.py
 ```
 7) Follow the prompt to input the parent id in Islandora.
-8) The program with produce three files:
+8) The program will produce four files:
-    a) source1.csv - this is condensed from the exported file from AtoM and can be deleted
+    a) source1.csv - this is condensed from the exported file from AtoM and can be deleted or kept to update AtoM after ingest to Islandora
+    b) source2.csv - this is the result of the exiftool scan and can be deleted
-    b) product.csv - this is the main product for ingest into Islandora
+    c) product.csv - this is the main product for ingest into Islandora
-    c) error.txt - this reports on any issues you may need to address in product.csv before ingest
+    d) error.txt - this reports on any issues you may need to address in product.csv before ingest
-9) Rename product.csv to a name you'd like to use for the ingest.
+10) Rename product.csv to a name you'd like to use for the ingest.